Shaddy007/Railway-E-Service/README.md

-# Railway E-Service Frontend
+# Railway E-Service

 ## Overview
 This React-based frontend application serves as the user interface for the Railway E-Service system.
-It provides a comprehensive platform for users to search, book, and manage train tickets, while also offering administrative capabilities for train scheduling and system management.
+It provides a seamless platform for users to search, book, and manage train tickets, while offering administrative functionalities for train scheduling and system management.

 ## Features